vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 limits query concurrency as more threads will be occupied per query.
 Read more in [Vespa sizing guide:reduce latency with multi-threaded search](sizing-search.html#reduce-latency-with-multi-threaded-per-search-execution).
-Note also that the number of search threads versus number of threads per search limits the the number of **concurrent** queries a content node can handle.
+Note also that the number of search threads versus number of threads per search limits the number of **concurrent** queries a content node can handle.

 ## Advanced range search with hitLimit